-- Did you engage a sufficient number of class concepts?
+- Did you engage the assignment and a sufficient number of class concepts?
 Often students make the mistake of focusing too much on the topic and not enough on the course material.
 In Choosing a Topic I recommend you write down all the possible course concepts and then engage your topic.

-- Did you show close readings of your topic (e.g., quotations and paraphrases) from your topic and course texts? (see Writing Responses.)
+- Did you show close readings of class discusions and texts (e.g., quotations and paraphrases)? (see Writing Responses.)

-- Did you explain what course concepts mean, as I recommend in Writing Class Essays, rather than only use them in passing?
+- Did you explain what course concepts mean, as I recommend in Writing Class Essays, rather than using them in passing?

 And scholarly support indicates that references and bibliography are appropriate to some standard guide (e.g., APA, APA, Chicago).